suncorelv/sms-unlock/readme.md

 #### Don't forget to configure package
 ```
-app/config/packages/suncorelv/sms-unlock - there should be tow files (client.php and debug.php)
+app/config/packages/suncorelv/sms-unlock - there should be two files (client.php and debug.php)
 ```

-### Enjoy
+Enjoy